slaue/VI/README.md

-# VI
-Code for Variational Inference Class
+# Code for Variational Inference Class

+## Gaussian Mixture Models (GMM)

+You find the code in gmm_em.py.